 Picture this: you’ve been stuck in IT limbo for years.
 Relying on friends to get new technology up and running.
 Tasking a key employee with maintaining systems (in addition to fulfilling their other responsibilities).
 Perhaps every once in a while you even bring in an IT professional to diagnose problems and resolve major issues.

-So how can you be sure that your IT needs are met?
-Here are 5 important questions to ask of any existing or potential provider:
+Here are five important questions to ask of any existing or potential provider:

 2) What high-risk projects need to be dealt with now?
 If your tape backup drive has been working for years but only backing up local directories, not all data, this critical need should be addressed first to ensure business continuity and stability of all systems.